Cunane, No. 3 NC State avoid upset, reach ACC title game

 Georgia Tech: The Yellow Jackets will wait to hear where they are seeded in the upcoming NCAA Tournament after finishing third in the conference regular-season standings.

-NC State: The Wolfpack looks for its second straight ACC title on Sunday against rival Louisville, a 72-59 winner over Syracuse.
+NC State: The Wolfpack looks for its second straight ACC title on Sunday.

 Follow Steve Reed on Twitter at http://www.twitter.com/SteveReedAP